-To help in navigating video assets, IBM Cloud Video and Ustream have added a playlist feature.
+To help in navigating video assets, IBM Watson Media has added a playlist feature.
 This enables content owners to create numerous playlists associated with on-demand videos.
 These videos can range from professionally edited assets to auto archives of earlier live streams.

 Verizon could be the latest to enter the fray in the well-populated streaming media services market.
 This summer, the telecommunications giant has potential plans to launch a new Netflix competitor.
 But there’s a problem: according to Derek O’Donnell, senior research analyst at Gartner, the average limit for subscriptions to online streaming services is three, and between Netflix, Hulu and Amazon, that leaves little room for another behemoth.

 So how do streaming media services compete?
 The instinctive answer: get more data on your customers.
 But that’s not quite sufficient.

 “There’s no one on the planet that has more data than the streaming services other than Google and Apple,” says Dan Rayburn, a consultant and speaker on the streaming video business.
 Essentially, Netflix and friends are already drowning in the same quantity of data as one another.
 “They obviously all know what their customers are watching and then use that data on the content they feature.
 It’s not like one has more data than the other.”